monatopotato/CHAMMI-75/benchmarks/jumpcp1/ReadMe.md

 SubCell feature extraction - separate code was used:
 - images were center-croped 128x128 and then resized to 256x256
 - [example code and repository](https://github.com/CaicedoLab/SubCell_CellPainting)

+OpenPhenom feature extraction, code in `openphenom_chtc`
+- Docker image was used with pre-installed environment and code from [original repository](https://huggingface.co/recursionpharma/OpenPhenom/)
+- CHTC cluster was used for feature extraction